How Your Willingness to Learn Can Become Your Strongest Career Asset (Plus Tips to Highlight It)

 Examples:

-- Recognized by team lead for taking the initiative to update internal documentation after learning new systems.
+• Gained recognition as a team lead for the initiative to update internal documentation after learning new systems.

-- Earned Employee of the Month after completing three training modules ahead of schedule and applying them to a new project.
+• Earned the Employee of the Month award after completing three training modules ahead of schedule and applying them to a new project.

-These achievements back up your claim of being a fast learner and show that others have noticed your efforts.
+Why it works: These achievements back up your claim of being a fast learner and prove that others have noticed your efforts.

 Proving Your Willingness to Learn in Job Interviews